 - Skin reactions: Itchiness, reddening of the skin, or eczema

-- Gastrointestinal reactions: Acid reflux or gastro-oesophageal reflux disease (GORD), loose or frequent stools (poo), blood or mucus in poo, abdominal pain, colic, constipation, refusing food or aversion to food, redness in the perianal area, tiredness
+- Gastrointestinal reactions: Acid reflux or gastro-esophageal reflux disease (GERD), loose or frequent stools (poo), blood or mucus in poo, abdominal pain, colic, constipation, refusing food or aversion to food, redness in the perianal area, tiredness

 - Respiratory reactions: Cough, wheezing, or shortness of breath

 A cows' milk protein allergy can sometimes lead to complications due to malabsorption or poor nutritional intake.
-The child may get chronic iron deficiency anaemia or fail to thrive.
+The child may get chronic iron deficiency anemia or fail to thrive.

 How Is Cows’ Milk Allergy Diagnosed?

-If you suspect your infant might have a cows' milk protein allergy, make an appointment to see your GP, who will ask about the child's family history to find out if other members of the family have a food allergy, asthma, eczema, or allergic rhinitis.
-The GP will want to know all about the symptoms and when they first appeared.
+If you suspect your infant might have a cows' milk protein allergy, make an appointment to see your pediatrician, who will ask about the child's family history to find out if other members of the family have a food allergy, asthma, eczema, or allergic rhinitis.
+The doctor will want to know all about the symptoms and when they first appeared.

-Before confirming a diagnosis of cows’ milk allergy, other conditions that may cause similar symptoms -- such as a food intolerance, other food allergies, Crohn's disease, coeliac disease, and GORD -- may need to be ruled out.
+Before confirming a diagnosis of cows’ milk allergy, other conditions that may cause similar symptoms -- such as a food intolerance, other food allergies, Crohn's disease, celiac disease, and GERD -- may need to be ruled out.

 If the doctor suspects an IgE-mediated cows' milk protein allergy, your infant will usually be referred to an allergy specialist for a skin prick test and/or an IgE antibody blood test.
 If confirmed, then strict avoidance of cows’ milk protein is needed.

-For suspected non-IgE-mediated cows' milk protein allergy, the GP may not need to refer your child to a specialist.
-But a referral will be made if there are concerns about your child's growth or symptoms are acute or severe.
-Based on the child's symptoms -- and provided a referral to a specialist is not necessary -- your doctor can recommend trying an elimination diet in which cows' milk protein is eliminated from the child's diet -- or the mother's if the infant is totally breastfed -- for a medically-advised period of time.
-If a cows' milk protein is responsible for the symptoms, this allows them to disappear -- and the symptoms will reappear when cows' milk protein is reintroduced to the diet at an appropriate time in the future as recommended by your doctor, confirming the diagnosis.
+For suspected non-IgE-mediated cows' milk protein allergy, the doctor may not need to refer your child to a specialist unless there are concerns about your child's growth or symptoms are acute or severe.
+Your doctor may recommend trying an elimination diet in which cows' milk protein is removed from the child's diet -- or the mother's if the infant is totally breastfed -- for a certain period of time, then reintroduced.
+If your baby has the allergy, their symptoms will go away during the elimination period then come back.

 Can an Infant Outgrow Cows’ Milk Allergy?